janbodnar/Python-Skolenie/packages.md

-# Packages

 A *package* is a collection of modules which have a common purpose.
+Package
-Package directories must have one special
+directories must have one special file called `__init__.py`.
+(Since Python 3.3,
-file called `__init__.py`.
-(Since Python 3.3, `__init__.py` is no longer required to define package directories.)
+`__init__.py` is no longer required to define package directories.)
+A Python
-A Python module is a single Python file.
+module is a single Python file.

-When we deal with large projects containing hundreds or thousands of modules, using packages is crucial.
-For example,
+When we deal with large projects containing hundreds or thousands of modules,
-we could put all database related modules in a database package and user interface code in `ui` package.
+using packages is crucial.
+For example, we could put all database related
+modules in a database package and user interface code in `ui` package.

-Built-in packages available in predefined directories; for instance, `/usr/lib/python3.5` on Debian Linux or
+Built-in packages available in predefined directories; for instance,
+`/usr/lib/python3.5` on Debian Linux or
 `C:\Users\Jano\AppData\Local\Programs\Python\Python36-32\Lib\site-packages`.

-Third-party packages are installed into predefined directories such as `/usr/local/lib/python3.5/dist-packages`
+Third-party packages are installed into predefined directories such as
-on Debian Linux or `C:\Users\Jano\AppData\Local\Programs\Python\Python36-32\libs` on Windows.
+`/usr/local/lib/python3.5/dist-packages` on Debian Linux or
+`C:\Users\Jano\AppData\Local\Programs\Python\Python36-32\libs` on Windows.

 ## Python package management